 "We want everyone affected by dementia to know that whoever you are, whatever you are going through, you can turn to Alzheimer's Society for support, help and advice."

 People who are worried about dementia can contact the Alzheimer's Society for information and support either via the National Dementia Helpline on 0300 222 1122 or by visiting; www.alzheimers.org.uk

-To find out more about the Wolverhampton Dementia Action Alliance please visit their website or contact:
+To find out more about the Wolverhampton Dementia Action Alliance please click on the following link or contact: